 Managing risk effectively begins with compiling data.
 Begin with a high-level overview of your investment program, noting the overall allocation across asset classes, and assess the total program’s annual volatility.
-“Then you can drill down and see where the volatility is coming from,” said Adam Magyar, senior risk analyst at Northern Trust.
+“Then you can drill down and see where the volatility is coming from,” said Adam Magyar, Quantitative Strategist at 50 South Capital.

 Understand What is Driving Risk

 In addition to understanding how much volatility is attributed to equities and fixed income, knowing which managers contribute to risk — and how they are driving the risk — is paramount.
 More specifically, within equities, how much risk is coming from value or growth equities, small-cap or large-cap?
 Within fixed income, how much risk is coming from corporate bonds, government bonds, or shorter or longer durations?
 What geographies expose the portfolio to risk — and are there significant correlations to commodities such as gold or oil?